 '''

-(require web-server/stuffers)
+(require web-server/stuffers) package: web-server-lib

 '''

 The web-server language provides serializable continuations.
 The serialization functionality is abstracted into stuffers that control how it operates.
 You can supply your own (built with these functions) when you write a stateless servlet.